geeksblabla/geeksblabla.com/blablas/ep52/index.md

 0:10 - What is the history of .NET and how did it become open source?

-0:23 - How did Microsoft made .NET cross-platform?
+0:23 - How did Microsoft make .NET cross-platform?

 0:25 - How to execute a .NET file in Linux?